OSGeo/PROJ/docs/source/operations/projections/aitoff.rst

 Further reading
 ################################################################################

 #.
-Kleffner, R. (2026).
-"Aitoff has a closed-form inverse" :cite:`Kleffner2026`,
-   which derives the inverse above and benchmarks it against the iterative method.
-#.
-Kunimune, J. *Map-Projections* :cite:`KunimuneMapProjections`, an earlier
+Kunimune, J. *Map-Projections* :cite:`KunimuneMapProjections`, which
-   implementation using an equivalent structural decomposition.
+   implements the same inverse via a pre- and post-scaled azimuthal equidistant inverse.